brycehenson/fast_sorted_mask/README.md

 ```
 mask=data>lower_lim & data<upper_lim
 ```
-Logical indexing is very powerful tool read more [here](https://blogs.mathworks.com/loren/2013/02/20/logical-indexing-multiple-conditions/)
+Logical indexing is very powerful tool  ([read more here](https://blogs.mathworks.com/loren/2013/02/20/logical-indexing-multiple-conditions/)) then the number of counts (integer) may be extracted as
-(note: does matlab use logical short-circuting for & of two logical vectors? if so can gains(factor~2) be had here?
-Does the branching in code slow things down?) then the counts (integer) may be extracted as
 ```
 num_mask=sum(mask)
 ```